Corin Redgrave

 Corin William Redgrave (16 July 1939 – 6 April 2010) was an English actor.
+He was also a left-wing activist, co-founding the Marxist Party with his sister Vanessa Redgrave.

 Early life

 Redgrave was born in Marylebone, London, the only son and middle child of actors Michael Redgrave and Rachel Kempson.
 He was educated at Westminster School and King's College, Cambridge.

 Career

 Redgrave played a wide range of character roles on film, television and stage.

-On stage, he was known for performances by Shakespeare (such as Much Ado About Nothing, Henry IV, Part 1, Antony and Cleopatra, and The Tempest) and Noël Coward (a highly successful revival of A Song At Twilight co-starring his sister Vanessa Redgrave and his second wife, Kika Markham).
+On stage, he was known for performances of Shakespeare (such as Much Ado About Nothing, Henry IV, Part 1, Antony and Cleopatra, and The Tempest) and Noël Coward (a highly successful revival of A Song At Twilight co-starring his sister Vanessa Redgrave and his second wife, Kika Markham).

 For his role as the prison warden Boss Whalen in the Royal National Theatre production of Tennessee Williams's Not About Nightingales, Redgrave was nominated for an Evening Standard Award, and after a successful transfer of the production to New York, he received a Tony Award nomination for Best Actor in a Play, in 1999.
 Two years later he starred in the original London production of The General from America as Benedict Arnold.
 When the play transferred to Broadway the following season Redgrave switched roles and portrayed George Washington.

 In 2005, Redgrave had just finished an engagement playing the lead in King Lear with the Royal Shakespeare Company in London when he suffered a severe heart attack.
 In 2008, he returned to the stage in a highly praised portrayal of Oscar Wilde in the one-man-play De Profundis.
 In 2009, he starred in Trumbo, which opened only hours after the death of his niece, Natasha Richardson.

 On screen, he was cast in such films as A Man for All Seasons (1966) as Thomas More's son-in-law, William Roper; the highly praised Australian "flop" Between Wars (1974) as a renegade psychiatrist; Excalibur (1981) as the doomed Cornwall; In the Name of the Father (1993) as the corrupt lead police investigator; Persuasion (TV, 1995) as the foolish Sir Walter Eliot; and Four Weddings and a Funeral (1994) as Hamish, the fiancé and sometime husband of Andie MacDowell's character.

 Redgrave appeared in British television programmes such as Ultraviolet, The Vice, Trial & Retribution, Shameless, Foyle's War, The Relief of Belsen, The Ice House and the Emmy Award-winning telefilm The Girl in the Cafe, in which he played the prime minister.
 He took the lead part of Sir George Grey in the New Zealand TV miniseries The Governor (1977).

 He wrote a play called Blunt Speaking, in which he performed at the Minerva Theatre (a second stage of the Chichester Festival Theatre) between 23 July - 10 August 2002.